Jamie-H-B/2DT-project/progress_info/screenshot_info.md

 GateControlCode.png - 6/9/22 jamie wrote the code that controls the saving and loading associated with end level gates.
 UpdatedTestLevel.png - 6/9/22 the new testing level - lots have changed but it allows for easy testing of game componants. includes the finalgate(left)  and level end gate  (right).
 NewMainMenu.png - 6/9/22 The current main menu. the load save button has been replaced by the reset high score button.

+NewSpriteInGame.png - 8/9/22 Jamie added the new Sprite to the game - animations are about to be done.